 You'll probably see me posting more in the coming months as I've recently gone "online" again.
-In a week, I'm heading to Florida with my husband for some rest and pleasure.
-You might see Instagrams and tweets along the way.
-I’ll share pleasures and discoveries.
-There will be inspiring moments, maybe even a blog will come out of it.
-Most importantly, there will be moments left undocumented that you won't see for the sake of being present and soaking in every precious moment with my loved ones.
+I recently returned from Florida with my husband where we went for some rest and pleasure.
+You may have seen Instagrams and tweets along the way.
+I shared pleasures and discoveries.
+There were inspiring moments, even a blog came out of it.
+Most importantly, there were moments left undocumented that you didn't see for the sake of being present and soaking in every precious moment with my loved ones.

 Below you'll find some great apps I've found that really help with monitoring social media usage.
 Are you up for the challenge?